 - Understanding the high expectations of themselves academically and socially

-- Using the principles of Shirley Clarke to respond to and use our marking and feedback of our in the moment learning wherever possible.
+- Using the principles of Shirley Clarke to respond to feedback ‘in the moment’ wherever possible.

 Our curriculum implementation